wasit7/parallel_forest/README.md

 # parallel_forest v0.1
 Ensemble learning on IPython.parallel.
 The codes are under developing state and constantly updated, please check the update if you get any error :).
-Please fill free to write the [wiki])(https://github.com/wasit7/parallel_forest/wiki).
+Please fill free to write the [wiki](https://github.com/wasit7/parallel_forest/wiki).
 ## Requirements
 You just need [IPython.parallel] (http://ipython.org/ipython-doc/dev/parallel/)
 ## Setup
 $python setup.py install
 ## Sample
-Have a look in /nb and /demo .
+Have a look in the [parallel_forest.ipynb](https://github.com/wasit7/parallel_forest/blob/master/nb/parallel%20forest.ipynb)
 ## deprecated setup
 1. Creating the dataset
   * By **executing spiral_pickle.py** then the data is recorded into a pickle file.
 You have to rename the **spiral.pic** to **datasetXX.pic**, where [XX] is index of an engine you have to change the index according to the number of engine you have.
 For example, a number of engines is 8 the number [XX] are 00, 01, 02, ..., 07.